![]() |

 }

-Handle the event OnFlashCall:
+Handle event OnFlashCall:

 procedure TMainForm.FlashPlayerControl1FlashCall(ASender: TObject;